dasic002/2411-hackathon-team2/README.md

 In the second part, the user will be able to access social media pages from an Irish association called "Fighting Blindness" if they need support or information.

 #### Contact Page
+The Contact Page provides a space to showcase the talented individuals behind the project.
+Rather than being a traditional contact form, this page serves as a “Meet the Team” section, giving visitors insight into the team members’ skills, backgrounds, and professional experiences.
+Each team member is presented in a visually appealing format with a professional photo, name, role, and a brief personal introduction.
+The profiles highlight each member’s background, current expertise, and aspirations.

 #### About Us Page